vikingdata/articles/databases/snowflake/techniques/Events_Python_Snowflake.md

     - for read-only shared state initialize it in the module instead of the handler function.
     - Relying on state shared between invocations can result in unexpected behavior,

-Now you must accept anaconda to create Pythong UDFs.
+Now you must accept anaconda to create Python UDFs.
 Look at : https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages.html#using-third-party-packages-from-anaconda
 Do the following:
   * Click on Admin on the left hand menu.